UlyssesInvictus/Event-Detect/README.md

 ### Core features

--Flag emails which contain event information
+- Flag emails which contain event information

 ### Cool extensions
--Delete or lump together emails that are identical but from different senders -Extract event information from emails publicizing events and construct a calendar
+- Delete or lump together emails that are identical but from different senders
+- Extract event information from emails publicizing events and construct a calendar

 ## Technical Specifications